jamesmh/PersonalBlog/source/_drafts/Dependency-Injection-In-NET-Core.md

 To begin, I want to explore DI for those who may not be too familiar with dependency injection.
 We'll start with the basics and move toward some more advanced scenarios.

-If you already know what DI is, and how to use interfaces to mock your classes and test them, etc. then you can move onto the "What You Should Know About Using .NET Core Dependency Injection" section.
+If you already know what DI is, and how to use interfaces to mock your classes and test them, etc. then you can move onto the [Using Dependency Injection In .NET Core section](#Using-Dependency-Injection-In-NET-Core).

 Yes, this is going to be a long one.
 Get ready. 😎